Skip to main content

 CC(node, min(cc)) :- Arc(other, node), CC(other, cc).

-Here node is the group-by key and min(...) selects the smallest component label.
+node is the group-by key; min(...) picks the smallest label across all matches.

 Single-source shortest paths